 *** Daily Pilot Scoring (kms) input link *** : link is disabled

-Pilot List : Link is disabled until the event is declared on pending Covid19 travel restrictions
+Pilot List : Link is disabled until the event registration is open (1st Dec)

 Note : All pilots must be SAFA & Manilla SkySailors full or visiting members.